 Royz said that since 2016, nearly 350,000 hours of manual work have already been automated across Nielsen’s different business functions, with more on the horizon.

-Looking ahead to how RPA will be used at Nielsen with new processes and software being launched, Royz said, “I think we’re just getting started.”
+Looking ahead to how UiPath’s services and RPA as a whole will be used at Nielsen with new processes and software being launched, Royz said, “I think we’re just getting started.”